 - have a minimum cumulative 3.0 grade point average; - successfully complete the prescribed curriculum for which they are registered and must meet all other requirements of the School of Nursing; - submit official transcripts of courses taken outside the School of Nursing to the Office of the Registrar; - complete a minimum of 51% credit hours in residency in the program.
-These credit hours must include the required clinical courses, preceptorships, and thesis or thesis option courses; - submit an "Application for Degree" form to the Office of the Registrar prior to the deadline established each term; - pay the required graduation fee; - Complete the clearance packet and clear through all designated offices; and - be enrolled during the term of graduation.
+These credit hours must include the required clinical courses, preceptorships, and thesis or thesis option courses; - apply to graduation in myUTH prior to the established deadline each term; - pay the required graduation fee; - Complete the clearance packet and clear through all designated offices; and - · be enrolled during the term of graduation.